savethekiddes/RapydML-ng/README.md

 Variables and Sequences
 -----------------------
-Notice how we declare variables in RapydML-ng.
+Notice how we declare variables in RapydML.
 All variables must be preceeded by $, like in perl.
 While awkward at first, this actually allows us to more easily distinguish variables from HTML tags, and allows us better syntax highlighting of variables, something Python doesn't have.
 The assignment operator is := instead of the typical = sign.
 This is to avoid clashing with HTML's = sign if it happens to be part of the variable's value, as shown in example below:

 	$src := src="smiley.gif", alt="A Smiley"
 	for $i in [0:100]: